saiqulhaq/firebase_dynamic_link/README.md

   Update Dry-configurable dependencies to version 0.6.0

 ## Development

+copy `.env.template` to `.env` should support dependency gems, except yanked by the authors

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.